crowdcode-de/KissMDA/cartridges/kissmda-cartridges-simple-java/README.md

 **Exception**
 * Applied on: class
 * Produces java checked exception objects.
-This will produce the same thing as a classifier stereotyped with <<ApplicationException>>.
+This will produce the same thing as a classifier stereotyped with ApplicationException stereotype.

 **ApplicationException**
 * Applied on: class